 - Candidate Evaluations

-The Student Activities Office provides advisement, direction and leadership training to the Amherst College Program Board (ACPB), Amherst College Social Council, Association of Amherst Students, Budgetary Committee, WAMH radio station and Olio yearbook.
-Additionally, the Student Activities Office is available to advise and support the student leaders of the more than 150 Registered Student Organizations at Amherst College.
+The Student Activities Office provides advisement, direction and leadership training to the Campus Activities Board, Association of Amherst Students, Budgetary Committee, WAMH radio station and Olio yearbook.
+Additionally, the Student Activities Office is available to advise and support the student leaders of the more than 100 Registered Student Organizations at Amherst College.

-Students interested in participating in undergraduate activities are encouraged to attend the Student Activities Fair, held this year in the Alumni Gymnasium from 11:15 a.m. to 1:15 p.m. on Labor Day, Sept.
-2, 2013.
-Further information can be obtained by contacting the undergraduate student leaders of the specific groups.
+Further information on participating in undergraduate activities can be obtained by contacting the student leaders of the specific groups.
 Visit the student groups listing online at www.amherst.edu/campuslife/studentgroups or contact the Keefe Campus Center and Student Activities staff for more information.

 Amherst College sponsors a wide variety of films, lectures, plays, concerts and exhibitions that are often open to the public free of charge.
-A listing of Student Activities, Program Board and Social Council events can be found at the Campus Center calendar website: www.amherst.edu/campuslife/keefe/calendar.
-Dates, times and locations are posted daily in the Campus Center and are also listed in the weekly e-Digest, which the Office of Public Affairs e-mails to everyone on campus, and on the college’s Event Calendar.
-For more information on Campus Center events, contact the administrative assistant in the Keefe Campus Center at (413) 542-5773.
-The Office of Public Affairs, at (413) 542-2321, can also provide information about events.
+Dates, times and locations are posted weekly in the Campus Center, the Amherst College Daily Mail and on the College’s Event Calendar.
+For more information on Campus Center events, contact (413) 542–8317.

-Interterm is a three-week period between the fall and spring semesters during which students may return to campus to pursue independent projects, take informal courses and take part in campus events.
+Interterm is a three-week period between the fall and spring semesters during which students may return to campus to pursue independent projects, take informal, non-credit courses and take part in campus events.
 Seniors in particular will often stay on campus to work on their honors theses.